delaneyj/datastar/code/go/site/static/md/guide/getting_started.md

 ## Actions

-Actions in Datastar are helper functions that are available in `data-*` attributes and have the syntax `$actionName()`.
-We already saw the `@get` action above.
+Actions in Datastar are helper functions that are available in `data-*` attributes and have the syntax `actionName()`.
+We already saw the `sse` action above.
 Here are a few other common actions.

 ### `setAll()`